top of page

 Inflatables

 Inflatable PFDs, with their lower profile, are gaining in popularity.
-They come in two varieties, auto-inflating ones that inflate automatically when they come into contact with water, and manual-inflating ones that are activated by pulling a tab attached to the device.
-They provide greater buoyancy than standard Type III foam PFDs, and users find them easier and more comfortable to wear.
+They come in two varieties, auto-inflating ones that are triggered when they come into contact with water, and manual-inflating ones that are activated by pulling a tab attached to the device.
+Both types provide greater buoyancy than standard Type III foam PFDs, and users find them easier and more comfortable to wear.

 Cautionary Note: